controlecidadao/samantha_ia/README.md

 <br>

-### Portable version:
+### Packaged version:

-To use Samantha portable version you need to do just two things:
+To use Samantha packaged version you need to do just two things:
 <br><br>

 1) Install Microsoft [Visual Studio Community](https://visualstudio.microsoft.com/pt-br/vs/community/) (free community version) on your computer.
 Download it, run it, and select only the option **Desktop development with C++** (administrator privileges required):